-Continue working with the Miami-Dade County Department of Regulatory and Economic Resources (RER) Environmental Resource Management (DERM) to monitor water quality levels in the C-6 Drainage Basin and sub-basins for the presence of the 12 indicator pollutants identified under the United Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) regulations and the Miami-Dade County Department of Regulatory and Economic Resources (RER) Environmental Resource Management (DERM) Planning Criteria and Procedures.
-Coordinate with all responsible environmental agencies and DERM to ensure implementation of appropriate removal mechanisms and abatement measures.
+Continue working with the Miami-Dade County Department of Regulatory and Economic Resources (RER) to monitor water quality levels in the C-6 Drainage Basin and sub-basins for the presence of the 12 indicator pollutants identified under the United States Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) regulations and the Miami-Dade County Department of Regulatory and Economic Resources (RER) Planning Criteria and Procedures.
+Coordinate with all responsible parties, environmental agencies and DERM to ensure implementation of appropriate removal mechanisms and abatement measures.

-Continue to enforce existing Land Development Code regulations to preserve and enhance the functions of natural groundwater aquifer recharge areas and natural drainage features and to ensure that adequate stormwater management standards for pervious areas, retention and detention, are included from the SFWMD and the Miami-Dade County RER DERM, and that the drainage LOS standard adopted in this Comprehensive Plan is met.
+Continue to enforce existing Land Development Code regulations to preserve and enhance the functions of natural groundwater aquifer recharge areas and natural drainage features and to ensure that adequate stormwater management standards for pervious areas, retention and detention, are included from the SFWMD and the Miami-Dade County RER, and that the drainage LOS standard adopted in this Comprehensive Plan is met.

-Continue to work with the Miami-Dade County RER DERM to encourage aquifer recharge and storage capacity for the Biscayne Aquifer through stormwater management planning and permitting.
+Continue to work with the Miami-Dade County RER to encourage aquifer recharge and storage capacity for the Biscayne Aquifer through stormwater management planning and permitting.

-Monitor construction activity within the Special Flood Hazardous Area (SFHA) floodplain areas and, where necessary, regulate new construction to reduce future flood risk by developing a flood plain ordinance and joining the National Flood Insurance Program (NFIP).
+Monitor construction activity within the Special Flood Hazardous Area (SFHA) and, where necessary, regulate new construction to reduce future flood risk by developing a flood plain ordinance and joining the National Flood Insurance Program (NFIP).

-Ensure that all critical public emergency management facilities are located outside the SFHA special flood hazard areas (FEMA Flood Zone AE), whenever feasible.
+Ensure that all critical public emergency management facilities are located outside the SFHA (FEMA Flood Zone AE), whenever feasible.